COMP6258: Differentiable Programming and Deep Learning

 Labs

-For 8 of the weeks (starting week 2) we are organising a 2-hour lab session in which you will need to complete a series of worksheets.
+For 8 of the weeks we are organising a 2-hour lab session in which you will need to complete a series of worksheets.
 The worksheets have been designed to put the theory covered in the lectures into context, and the equip you with practical skills in implementing and training differentiable programs.
 A team of PhD-student demonstrators will be available in the lab to help you with any questions you might have about the topics you are working on.

 40% of the marks for the module are for lab work.
 Each of the 8 lab sessions will be accompanied by an additional assessed exercise for you to work through in your own time.
 You will have to work through the exercises by yourself and succinctly write-up your findings.
 You will submit your answers/findings/working to all the assessed exercises to handin in week 11 for marking (7th May, 16:00).
 Each of the 8 exercises will be worth 5% of your overall module mark.
 We recommend that you do the exercise accompanying the lab as soon as possible after the lab session, rather than leaving them all to the end.